hiplot/docs/about.md

 # About Us

-Hiplot Team members mainly come from the [openbiox](https://github.com/openbiox) communitiy.
+Hiplot team members mainly come from the [openbiox](https://github.com/openbiox) communitiy.